Proxy Help Page

 The BCTC proxy server works with most browsers.
 However, you may need to enable cookies on your browser for the proxy server site.

-4. Database Access - vendor issues
+4. Database Access - supplier issues

-Sometimes the connection will not go through because the database you are trying to access is temporarily unavailable due to vendor maintenance, upgrades, or service outages.
+Sometimes the connection will not go through because the database you are trying to access is temporarily unavailable due to supplier maintenance, upgrades, or service outages.
 You can try again later, or you may want to go back to the library articles page and click on a link to a different database to use for your research.

 The proxy server doesn't function well with my proprietary Internet Service Provider (such as AOL).